 Every TV comes with a remote.
 But sometimes the original Samsung remote gets lost or stops working.
 In that case, people often use a universal remote.
 If you program it perfectly, all these remotes can work with various types of devices.

-To connect your TV with the remote, you have to enter special codes.
+To connect your TV with the remote, you have to enter special Samsung TV Remote Codes .
 All these are numbers like 3,4,5, or 5 digits.
 If you type the right code, the remote will “talk” to the TV properly.
 Without entering the exact code, your Samsung TV Remote will not work, so make sure you are giving the right code.

 Codes are like passwords, because without these codes, your Samsung TV will not work.
 You can’t control any basic things like volume, channels, or you can’t control your TV functions.
 So all you can say is that code is mandatory.